Previous: Cimmerian Timeline Part 48

 626BCE: The war between Lydia and Xoria concluded.
 King Ardys now had firm control over Anatolia and Sandakhshatra vowed to not invade or raid into the peninsula for a hundred years.

-2 thoughts on “Cimmerian Timeline Part 49”
+2 responses to “Cimmerian Timeline Part 49”